qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ### Log Types

-The QIX Engine uses a number of different log types depending on the category of the log event.
+The QIX Engine uses different log types depending on the category of the log event.
 Each of these log types can have individual log verbosity as described in [log levels](#log-levels), and can be toggled depending on scenario.
 Below is a list of the different log types that are available and the default verbosity level for each.

 | Type | Description | CLI parameter | Default verbosity level |
 | ---- | ----------- | ------------- | ----------------------- |